Mike-Parker/CommuteMap/README.md

 CommuteMap
 ==========

-Calcultate 2D table of journey times to a specified location and plot contours on OpenStreetMap map
+Calculate 2D table of journey times to a specified location and plot contours on OpenStreetMap map